Plane breaks apart after skidding off runway in Turkey

 Footage from the accident site showed the plane off the runway.

-Dozens of first responders were working around the plane, which appeared to have split in two.
+Dozens of first responders were working around the severely damaged plane, that appeared to have split in two.

-Around 22 of the injured went to Kartal Lutfi Kirdar Training and Research Hospital.
-Many of them are suffering from injuries to their heads and legs, said chief surgeon Recep Demirhan.
+“This could have been a bigger accident, we are happy it wasn’t bigger,” he said, adding that aside from one or two people, “the rest are only injured lightly.”

-He said that 14 of those passengers are suffering “middle range” injuries and eight are lightly injured.
-“There are broken bones in different places in their bodies,” Demirhan said.
+Yerlikaya stated that the rescue operation to get the injured out of the plane and to hospitals was still ongoing.

 The plane caught fire after landing, and ambulances and rescue teams were at the scene to rescue passengers, CNN Turk reported.
 The airport has been temporarily closed to air traffic.